veronika-simic/docker/Notes.md

 So now we can just run docker-compose up

 What about tests?

 In order to overwrite the default command CMD from dockerfile.dev we can run in the terminal during the build process

 docker run image_id npm run test

+Now we have the same problem with test we had with app.js.
+Nothing gets updated :( There are two ways to solve this:
+1. attach to exsiting container (not good)

+docker exec -it container_id npm run test

+Not very good aproach because we have to execute three commands each time we test

+2. create another service in docker-compose

+version: '3'
+services:
+  web:
+    build:
+      context: .
+      dockerfile: Dockerfile.dev
+    ports:
+      - '3000:3000'
+    volumes:
+      - /app/node_modules
+      - .:/app
+  tests:
+    build:
+      context: .
+      dockerfile: Dockerfile.dev
+    volumes:
+      - /app/node_modules
+      - .:/app

 ## Commands

 docker -v or docker version --> gives us a version of docker